axelarnetwork/axelar-core/docs/cli/axelard_query_bitcoin_min-output-amount.md

-## axelard query bitcoin rawPayForConsolidationTx
+## axelard query bitcoin min-output-amount

-Returns the encoded hex string of a fully signed transaction that pays for the consolidation transaction
+Returns the minimum amount allowed for any transaction output in satoshi

 ```
-axelard query bitcoin rawPayForConsolidationTx [flags]
+axelard query bitcoin min-output-amount [flags]
 ```

 ### Options

 ```
-      --fee-rate int   fee rate to be set for the child-pay-for-parent transaction
       --height int    Use a specific height to query state at (this can error if the node is pruning state)
-  -h, --help           help for rawPayForConsolidationTx
+  -h, --help          help for min-output-amount
       --node string   <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
 ```

 ### Options inherited from parent commands